-The laboratory is focused on understanding the regulation of peptide hormone and neuropeptide synthesis in the secretory pathway.
-We study the maturation enzymes known as proprotein convertases, responsible for generating most secreted signaling proteins, and implicated in diseases such as diabetes, obesity, bone disease, and cancer.
-We also study small secretory chaperones, which participate not only in convertase maturation but also in blocking aggregation of neurodegeneration-related proteins in the secretory pathway.
+The laboratory has in the past focused on understanding the regulation of peptide hormone and neuropeptide synthesis in the secretory pathway.
+We have studied the maturation enzymes known as proprotein convertases, responsible for generating most secreted signaling proteins, and implicated in diseases such as diabetes, obesity, bone disease, and cancer.
+Our particular focus has historically been on opioid peptide synthesis.

 We now focus on the study of two small secretory chaperones which participate not only in convertase maturation/blockade of aggregation, but also function in blocking the aggregation of neurodegeneration-related proteins in the secretory pathway.
 These proteins are highly expressed in secretory tissues- including neurons- and are secreted along with peptides at the synapse.